Recent Blogs

 Lumbini: Trail of the Buddha

-Right in the middle of the peaceful plains of southern Nepal, Lumbini is way more than history; it’s a spiritual experience.
-A place of great sacredness, considered to be the birthplace of Siddhartha Gautama-to become later known as the Buddha-it calls travelers and pilgrims alike to reflect upon his life and teachings.
-It is a UNESCO World Heritage Site that exudes peace and timeless wisdom, bringing it out as a haven for those seeking insight and tranquility.
+Right in the middle of the peaceful plains of southern Nepal, Lumbini is way more than history-it’s a spiritual thing.
+Utterly sacred, considered to be the birthplace of Siddhartha Gautama, it calls travelers and pilgrims alike to ponder over his life and teaching.
+It is a UNESCO World Heritage Site that exudes peace and timeless wisdom, hence coming out as a haven for those seeking insight and tranquility.

 Source- Google